Advertisment

 Many UIs are transient or become better with therapy.
 Your UI, nevertheless, can occasionally be irreversible or challenging to fix.
 Even if your UI is permanent, there are things you can do to better control your symptoms.
 For instance, you can look in your neighbourhood pharmacy for adult patients with UI protective underwear and absorbent pads.
 Remember that its always better to see a doctor and take advice from an expert.

-menopause urinary incontinence Urine leakage
+menopause Urine leakage urinary incontinence

 Advertisment